2yngsklab/pseudoDB-QCBEdit/datasets/README.md

 # Data Download Instructions
 This section outlines the procedures for acquiring reference sequences, sample data, and SNP databases (dbSNPs) for the ten species listed below.
+When all necessary datasets are completely downloaded, the anticipated directory organization is highlighted in Fig 1.
+In the following examples:
+    -	Commands inside code blocks are executable.
+    - Lines starting with # are comments providing context.

-When all necessary datasets are completely downloaded, the anticipated directory organization is highlighted in Figure 1.
-Within the provided examples, executable commands are contained in code blocks, and explanatory comments are denoted by a **#** prefix.
-Following successful data acquisition, please navigate to the **install_workflow** directory to set up the environment and initiate the variant calling pipeline.
+Following successful data acquisition, please navigate to the install_workflow directory to set up the environment and initiate the variant calling pipeline.
 <br><br>
 Target Species: African_oil_palm, Brown_bear, Cattle, Chickpea, Human, Komodo_dragon, Rice, Sheep, Stevia, and Swan_goose.
 <img width="800" height="350" alt="image" src="https://github.com/user-attachments/assets/1d684a91-8a4f-494c-814a-00ce3435d639" /><br>